-

 Cardiff City

-A talented teenage defender with Carmarthen Town, Gethin Jones signed professional terms for Cardiff City in August 2000.
+A talented young defender with Carmarthen Town, Gethin Jones signed professional terms for Cardiff City in August 2000.
 However things did not work out for the young defender who was released by The Bluebirds following a loan spell at Weymouth.
-More recently involved with Merthyr Tydfil - where he spent two seasons - and Bath City.

 Andrew Mumford